 \section{Abstract}

-Diffeomorphic registration has become a powerful approach for seeking a smooth and invertible spatial transformation between two coordinate systems which have been measured via the template and reference images.
-While the pointwise volume-preserving constraint $ \det(\nabla\bm{\varphi}(\bm{x})) =1$ is effective for some problems, it is too stringent for many other problems especially when the local deformations are relatively large, because it may lead to a poor large-deformation for enforcing local matching.
-In this paper, we propose a novel bi-variant diffeomorphic image registration model with the soft constraint of Jacobian equation $ \det(\nabla\bm{\varphi}(\bm{x})) = f(\bm{x}) > 0$, which allows local deformations to shrink and grow in a flexible range $0<\kappa_{m}<\det(\nabla\bm{\varphi}(\bm{x}))<\kappa_{M}$.
-The Jacobian determinant of the transformation is explicitly controlled by optimizing the relaxation function $ f(\bm{x}) $.
-To prevent deformation folding and enhance the smoothness of deformation, we not only impose a positivity constraint in optimizing the relaxation function $ f(\bm{x}) $, but also employ a regularizer to ensure the smoothness of $ f(\bm{x}) $.
-Furthermore, the positivity constraint ensures that $ f(\bm{x}) $ is as close to one as possible, which helps to obtain a volume-preserving transformation on average.
-We further analyze the existence of the minimizer for the variational model and propose a penalty splitting method with a multilevel strategy to solve this model.
-Numerical experiments show that the proposed algorithm is convergent, and the positivity constraint can control the range of relative volume and not compromise registration accuracy.
-Moreover, the proposed model produces diffeomorphic maps for large deformation, and achieves better performance compared to the several existing registration models.
+Diffeomorphic registration is a widely used technique for finding a smooth and invertible transformation between two coordinate systems, which are measured using template and reference images.
+The point-wise volume-preserving constraint $\det(\nabla\bm{\varphi}(\bm{x})) =1$ is effective in some cases, but may be too restrictive in others, especially when local deformations are relatively large.
+This can result in poor matching when enforcing large local deformations.
+In this paper, we propose a new bi-variant diffeomorphic image registration model that introduces a soft constraint on the Jacobian equation $\det(\nabla\bm{\varphi}(\bm{x})) = f(\bm{x}) > 0$.
+This allows local deformations to shrink and grow within a flexible range $0<\kappa_{m}<\det(\nabla\bm{\varphi}(\bm{x}))<\kappa_{M}$.
+The Jacobian determinant of transformation is explicitly controlled by optimizing the relaxation function $f(\bm{x})$.
+To prevent deformation folding and improve the smoothness of the transformation, a positive constraint is imposed on the optimization of the relaxation function $f(\bm{x})$, and a regularizer is used to ensure the smoothness of $f(\bm{x})$.
+Furthermore, the positivity constraint ensures that $f(\bm{x})$ is as close to one as possible, which helps to achieve a volume-preserving transformation on average.
+We also analyze the existence of the minimizer for the variational model and propose a penalty-splitting algorithm with a multilevel strategy to solve this model.
+Numerical experiments demonstrate the convergence of the proposed algorithm and show that the positivity constraint can effectively control the range of relative volume without compromising the accuracy of the registration.
+Moreover, the proposed model generates diffeomorphic maps for large local deformations and outperforms several existing registration models in terms of performance.